 I make up 500 ml solutions each of macro and micro and on the dosing days I add 8 ml of the appropriate solution to the estimated 40 L of water in the aquarium.
 My current weekly dosing target (so split over the 3 doses per week) is:

-To get to those concentrations I make of a stock solution of macros where I add to 500 ml water (I have been using deionised but tap water is probably fine):
+To get to those concentrations I make a stock solution of macros by dissolving the salts with water up to a total volume of 500 ml (I have been using deionised but tap water is probably fine):

 I don’t do any calculations* for the trace elements in the micros; I just use a purchased pre-mixed dry salt pouch.